Photo retouching requires a high level of visualisation, observation and imagination.

 This goes back a fair way, 2000, but I had the opportunity to create an action theme for The AFL Store catalogue, which was like a fusion between comic book and real life photos retouched and set in motion blurs and stylised backgrounds that highlighted the AFL brand.
 Nothing at the time looked like this or had such dynamic vision.

 Lorraine Lea linen had many concepts around linen.
-This one above was a 4pp flyer with some really exclusive deal on Lorraine Lea linen bath towels.
+This one above was a 4pp flyer with some really exclusive deals on Lorraine Lea linen bath towels.
 Myke had a photograph done retouched the label and created his own linen stitch font that married in with corporate fonts used by Lorraine Lea Linen. the idea was simple and neat.

 This Lorraine Lea Linen concept above was about 20% OFF.
 The idea of capturing the sheets “OFF” the bed, in a way, illustrating 20% OFF everything.
 Firstly, to get the sheet to do what we wanted in camera needed some retouching magic.
 Secondly, another issue came up when the model we originally used had to be replaced at the last minute.